pauldlynch/soe-server/README.md

 Server code and uploader for SOE Status historical data.

-This contains two projects, soe-server and soe-loader; each have their own README.md.
+This contains two projects, soe-status-server and soe-loader; each have their own README.md.

 soe-loader
 ----------